Garmin FTP – what is it? and why it’s probably not quite what you think it is

 Garmin’s FTP

-TL;DR – Garmin uses standard calculations in structured tests but for autocalculation from a ride, it probably also uses an HRV inflexion point taken from your rides in line with Firstbeat’s method.
+TL;DR – Garmin uses standard calculations in structured tests, but for auto-calculating from a ride, it probably also uses an HRV inflexion point derived from your rides, in line with Firstbeat’s method.

-So, this article will give you the usual introduction to FTP and then delve into what Garmin probably does with FTP and then to add a spark of interest, I’ll explain how live AI can offer a different approach.
+So, this article will give you a standard introduction to FTP, then delve into what Garmin probably does with FTP, and, to add a spark of interest, I’ll explain how live AI can offer a different approach.
 Here goes…

 Background

-Widely used formulae easily claim to calculate FTP but many cyclists find difficulty in executing these maximal tests.
+FTP is a widely used cycling concept.
+There are many claims that it is easy to calculate FTP, but many cyclists find difficulty in executing these maximal tests.

 A Scientific Definition of Functional Threshold Power

-So the first misconception to clear up is that FTP absolutely is not every cyclist’s one-hour power despite what Garmin and just about every article you’ve read about it says.
-Very many cyclists and triathletes will find that FTP is neither a good predictor of one-hour performance nor, especially, performances beyond the hour.
+So the first misconception to clear up is that FTP absolutely is not every cyclist’s one-hour power, despite what Garmin and just about every article you’ve read about it says.
+Many cyclists and triathletes will find that FTP is neither a good predictor of one-hour performance nor, especially, of performances beyond the hour.
 The FTP values you’ve always used are almost certainly not your ‘forever power’.

 How Garmin Updates Your FTP